Klortho/tree-chart/work.md

 * First create a main method that creates the TreeChart object

-* Create a TextNode class .
+* Create a TextTree class, that implements everything specific to the demo.